metrorailings/OwlBlog/content/posts/week-12-supercontest-picks-1.md

 **Cincinnati covers if**
 Brandon Allen and Giovani Bernard somehow stumble into a few touchdowns.
 \- OR -
 Most of the Giants show up hungover to the game.
+Hard to see happening, given that Joe Judge has these Giants buying into his message wholesale.

 ***